yast/yast-storage-ng/doc/partitioner_ui.md

 ![System view](partitioner_ui/img/system.png)

-The goal of this document is to serve as a base to decide how to fix the usability problems in a way that makes possible to keep adding functionality.
+The goal of this document is to serve as a base to decide how to fix the usability problems in a way that makes it possible to keep adding functionality.
 That's a question we need to solve twice, once for SLE-15-SP3 (Leap 15.3) and again for the next major release (ie. SLE-16 / Leap 16.0).
 Why twice?
 On one hand for the obvious time restrictions, if we design a completely new concept it could be not fully ready in time for 15.3, while targetting 16.0 gives us more room to be ambitious and creative.